microsoft/rnx-kit/packages/react-native-auth/README.md

 ## Motivation

 Many features built at Microsoft require authentication.
-Most teams have their own solution for providing access tokens to their features during the development loop, or they rely on their hosting app to provide such a solution.
-Solutions are often custom-made for their apps and cannot be shared with others without significant effort.
+The tricky thing about authentication in brownfield apps (i.e. a native app hosting a React Native instance) is that we want to reuse the auth code that the hosting app already has to access the keychain and enable single sign-on.
+This excludes the use of most React Native auth libraries out there since they are more geared towards standalone use.
+Additionally, all apps implement this in different ways, so most feature teams implement their own solution for providing access tokens to their features during the development loop, or they rely on their hosting app to provide such a solution.
+Solutions are often custom-made for the current app and cannot be shared with others without significant effort.
 They will also have to duplicate this effort when integrating into other apps.

 This module aims to define a standard way to acquire access tokens so that React Native feature authors no longer have to care about the underlying